-In 2020’s second half, the Spanish GV’s approval rates hit rock bottom.
+In 2020’s second half, the Spanish Golden Visa’s approval rates hit rock bottom.

 The staggering drop comes from a bi-annual report issued by Spain’s Ministry of Inclusion, Social Security, and Migration.